dfinity/portal/docs/developer-docs/integrations/sns/managing-sns/cycles-usage.md

 In an SNS, can look for people who donate cycles in this way.
-Otherwise, you can make a proposal that transfers some ICP from the SNS treasury to an individual who is trusted to converte these to cycles and make such payments.
+Otherwise, you can make a proposal that transfers some ICP from the SNS treasury to an individual who is trusted to convert these to cycles and make such payments.
 <!--You can create such a proposal as follows TODO-->

 <!--## Helpful community tools